 The Korea-4GSR (4th Generation Synchrotron Radiation Source) is under construction since 2021 to be a state-of-the-art research facility requiring exceptional stability for its electron beam to ensure high-quality experimental data.
 Ground vibrations originating from both natural and artificial sources can significantly impact the stability of critical components, particularly the accelerator...

-At the Center for Nuclear Study, The University of Tokyo, the experiments to measure the Electric Dipole Moment (EDM) of Francium is in progress.
-Francium is produced via a nuclear fusion reaction by bombarding a gold target with an oxygen-18 ion beam, requiring a beam intensity of 18 eμA or higher.
-However, the current beamline's transport efficiency decreases to approximately 66 % when the...
+The experiment to measure the Electric Dipole Moment (EDM) of Francium (Fr) is in progress by Center for Nuclear Study (CNS), UTokyo.
+Fr is produced via a nuclear fusion reaction by bombarding a gold target with oxygen-18 beam, requiring a beam intensity of 18 eμA or higher.
+However, the transport efficiency of the current beam line decreases to 66 % when the beam intensity exceeds 10 eμA.
+To...

 The CSNS RCS (Rapid Cycling Synchrotron) is a proton accelerator designed to achieve a target beam energy of 1.6 GeV, with a typical operating intensity of 140 kW, which is expected to increase to 500 kW after the CSNS II upgrade.
 However, a significant current instability has been observed during the 100 kW beam operation.
 To mitigate this instability, techniques such as operational tuning...